Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Chickens that Lay Blue Colored Eggs

 Blue eggs look beautiful.
-Mainly four chicken breeds lay blue colored eggs; they are Araucana Chickens, Ameraucana Chickens, Cream Legbar Chickens, and Easter Egger Chickens.
+Mainly four chicken breeds lay blue-colored eggs: Araucana Chickens, Ameraucana Chickens, Cream Legbar Chickens, and Easter Egger Chickens.

 1. Araucana Chicken